 A small group of interested members decided to form AND each making a donation, small sums of money to give us a ‘fighting fund’.
 We then successfully applied for a small grant from Communities in Partnership (later to become Community Engagement Forum) and this allowed us to purchase a set of tape measures.

-The aims are to investigate the archaeology of the village by means of landscape characterisation, archaeological fieldwork and studies of aerial photographs and cropmark transitions.
-Of particular importance, are attempts to involve local people in investigating and caring for their local heritage and introducing more people, especially children, to archaeology.
+Our plan was to investigate the historic environment of the village by means of landscape characterisation, archaeological fieldwork and studies of aerial photographs and crop mark transitions.
+It was of particular importance to us to involve local people, especially school children, in our work in investigating and caring for their local heritage and introducing more people to archaeology.

 In those early days we had a group of people, many of whom had no previous archaeological experience, but, we also had others who had been volunteering for archaeological digs and local archaeological courses as well as people with a range of specialities that would be very valuable in our work.

 We were lucky to have the professional support of Dr Jon Kenny, then employed by York Archaeological Trust as Community Archaeologist, as well as forging links with York University Department of Archaeology and the Council for British Archaeology also based in York.